 New pools have a root dataset that allows further division into new datasets or zvols.
 A dataset is a file system that stores data and has specific permissions.
 A zvol is a virtual block device that has a predefined storage size.
 To create either one, go to Storage > Pools, click , and select Add Dataset or Add Zvol.

 These are often created as part of configuring specific data sharing situations:

-- Setting a dataset Share Type to SMB optimizes that dataset for the Windows sharing protocol.
+- A dataset with a Share Type set to SMB optimizes that dataset for the Windows sharing protocol.

 - Block device sharing (iSCSI) requires a zvol.

 Organize the pool with additional datasets or zvols according to your access and data-sharing requirements before moving any data into the pool.

 When you’re finished building and organizing your TrueNAS pools, move on to configuring how the system shares data